sisl/ExpFamilyPCA.jl/paper.md

 \frac{1}{2\pi} \int_{-\pi}^{\pi} \Bigg[ \frac{P(\omega)}{\hat{P}(\omega)} - \log \frac{P(\omega)}{\hat{P}{\omega}} - 1\Bigg] d\omega
 $$

-effeciently in Julia even though the two are [equivalent](https://flyingworkshop.github.io/ExpFamilyPCA.jl/dev/math/).
+effeciently in Julia even though the two are equivalent (see discussion in the [documentation](https://flyingworkshop.github.io/ExpFamilyPCA.jl/dev/math/gamma/)).

 ExpFamilyPCA.jl includes 10 constructors for custom distributions.
 All constrcutors are theoretically equivalent though some may be faster in practice.
 To showcase each constructor, we walk through how to construct a Poisson EPCA instance with each constructor.
-First, we provide a quick recap on notation.
+First, we provide a quick recap on notation (see discussion in the [documentation](https://flyingworkshop.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).

 1. $G$ is the **log-partition function**. $G$ is strictly convex and continuously differentiable.
 2. $g$ is the **link function**.
 It is the derivative of the log-partition $\nabla_\theta G(\theta) = g(\theta)$ and the inverse of the derivative of the convex conjugate of the log-parition $g = f^{-1}$.